typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

   The value the directive function produces must be an AST node matching the type of the directive, `Span`, `Block` or `TemplateSpan`.

-Further below we'll show a @:ref(Sample Implementation) based on a real world scenario.
+Further below we'll show a [Sample Implementation] based on a real world scenario.

 Directive Types